dRussell68/Automated-Backup/README.md

 - The script copies the contents of the source folders to the backup folder while maintaining the folder structure.

 ### Verification
-- Compares the source and backup folder contents, ensuring data integrity.
+- Display and log errors when copying files

 ### Logging
 - Logs are generated, capturing the backup process and any verification discrepancies.